Wondering how to increase your clickthrough rate (CTR) in Google Ads? Below, we’ll walk through three strategies to boost your CTR:

 So how do targeting and negative keywords help CTR?
 When your ads stop appearing to users with no interest in your product, and start appearing to the people they’re meant to engage, your CTR will undoubtedly improve.

 2. Use ad extensions

-Ad extensions can help boost your CTR in several ways.
+Extensions can help boost your Google Ads CTR in several ways.
 First, extensions increase the real estate your ad takes up on the SERP.
 Your ad becomes more dominant on the page, making users more likely to notice, read, and click the ad.